Moor Row: Mines

-Moor Row's Montreal Mines produced 250,000 tons a year, the largest of any mine in the Whitehaven or Furness district.
+Moor Row's Montreal Mines produced 250,000 tons a year, the largest of any mine in the Whitehaven or Furness district except for the one at Hodbarrow.
 The mine property covered 1000 acre, half of which was ore bearing.
 Both open pit and shaft mining took place.
 Between 1000 and 1200 people were employed locally in the industry.
+There were six active shafts lifting ore within Moor Row, whose workings spread around the village.
+One shaft is in the centre of a new suburban development in Montreal Place.
+The last mine was closed in the 1920s, leaving most of the workings drowned and the surrounding land flooded with cankered mine water.
+A number of mine shaft caps have sunk or collapsed in the last twenty years.
+The old railway yard is listed on the coal authority risk register as not suitable for housing development at its eastern end near the Keekle River because of under mining.